Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-13/_posts/2002-01-01-store-and-retrieve-data.md

 # Retrieve Data

 After writing to the file, we want to read from the file.
-In order to access the file, you must access the file path again and then read the text.
+To access the file, you must obtain the file path again and then read the text.

 Here is a code example.